bbbutterwell/books/_notes/_notes.md

 - What
 - Where

+A scene of singing in the Morgan household, when the record player was around

+According to ch07, Maeve saw Bee being a great old lady on day 2.
+This is where Maeve first got the idea to be an old lady with Bee.

 Bee's problem with Dogs - Isles?

 There's a white cross at the bend on Mainland Road, across from the causeway gate